zzzprojects/docs/learnentityframeworkcore.com/pages/saving/index.md

 Use these articles when your workflow is based on entity instances tracked by a `DbContext`.

 * [SaveChanges](/saving/save-changes) — persist tracked changes to the database
+* [How SaveChanges Works](/saving/save-changes-how-it-works) — understand what EF Core does internally when changes are saved
 * [Adding Data](/saving/adding-data) — insert new entities
 * [Updating Data](/saving/modifying-data) — update existing entities
 * [Deleting Data](/saving/deleting-data) — delete entities